souzamarcelo/regression-models-ac/README.md

-# Regression Models for Algorithm Configuration
+# Improved Regression Models for Algorithm Configuration

 This repository contains a set of auxiliary functions to apply regression models in the context of algorithm configuration.